hydroshare/hydroshare-jupyterhub/readme.md

+# HydroShare Jupyterhub Notebook Server

+The HydroShare Jupyterhub Notebook Server is an environment specifically designed to link HydroShare resources to user-generated web-based computations.
+It extends the FOSS [JupyerHub](https://github.com/jupyterhub/jupyterhub) project to incorporate libraries designed to provided seamless interaction with HydroShare web resources and core functionality.
+This project also leverages [docker](https://www.docker.com/) containers to provide users with an isolated linux environment where they can build, modify, and store custom Jupyter notebooks and servers.
+While this software can be deployed in a stand-alone manner, it is intended to interact with HydroShare via WebApp resources, e.g. [Jupyer-NCSA](https://www.hydroshare.org/resource/80d9f3b4bc914628a2d1df4ebebcc3fd/) (an instance deployed at the Resourcing Open Geo-spatial Education and Research (ROGER) supercomputer).

 This repository contains files for setting up and testing the HydroShare-Jupyterhub integration.
 The project is subdivided into the following folders: